john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/021_frequency.md

 Normally, we think of an image as a rectangular array of pixels, each pixel representing an intensity at a position in the spatial domain.
 However, some denoising operations are complicated, or impossible to perform in the spatial domain.

 The frequency domain is a space in which images are represented in terms of frequency rather than time.
 As such, the frequency domain representation reveals information about an image that is otherwise difficult to see, or not visible in the spatial domain.
-For instance, the frequency domain reveals the frequency with which pixel values change, information that is used as the basis for low-pass denoising algorithms.
+In particular, the frequency domain reveals the frequency with which pixel values change, information that is used as the basis for low-pass denoising algorithms.
 Many mathematical operations in the time domain have corresponding, and often simpler, operations in the frequency domain.
 For instance, convolution and differentiation in the time domain correspond to multiplication in the frequency domain.

 We convert signals from the time domain into the frequency domain using a mathematical operation called the Fourier transform {cite}`fourierAnalyticalTheoryHeat2007`.
 Introduced by French mathematician Jean Baptiste Joseph Fourier in his 1822 book, La Théorie Analitique de la Chaleur (The Analytic Theory of Heat) {cite}`fourierAnalyticalTheoryHeat2007`, the Fourier transform allows any periodic function, no matter how complicated, to be expressed as the sum of sines and/or cosines of different frequencies, each multiplied by a different coefficient.
 Functions that are not periodic, but have finite area under the curve, can be expressed as the integral of sines and/or cosines multiplied by a weighting function.